-With Tax Day (April 18th this year) just around the corner, it’s time to get serious about your taxes.
-If you paid tuition or student loan interest in the previous tax year, you may qualify for a student loan interest deduction or education tax credit — which could mean a lower tax bill or a higher tax refund.
-Here’s a simple breakdown of the tax credits and deductions you might be eligible for.
+If you paid qualifying educational expenses or student loan interest during the tax year, you may qualify for a student loan interest deduction or an education tax credit — which could potentially mean a lower tax bill or a higher tax refund.

 Student Loan Interest Deduction Explained